amishshah/discord.js-guide/development/first-bot.md

 Replace `your bot token` with your bot's token, and open up a command prompt or terminal in your bot's folder.
 Run `node bot.js` and try sending `ping!` to a text channel the bot is in.

+> As a quick note, in this guide you may see "ES6" and wonder what we're referring to.
+JavaScript is also known as ECMAScript, and ES6 is a version of it.

 ### Breaking it down

 Before we start to look at developing a more useful bot, let's have a look at what is happening: